-- 3 Click the button next to your desired wireless option(s). - 4 Right-click a or on the taskbar and select Connect to a network. - 5 Select the desired access point and click Connect.
+- 3 Click the button next to or above your desired wireless option(s) in the VAIO Smart Network window. - 4 Right-click and or a on the taskbar and select Connect to a network. - 5 Select the desired access point and click Connect.